Stonemasonry at the Cathedral

 With over 900 years of historical stonework to look after, the team is kept incredibly busy!
 Working on a diverse range of projects, the team could be high up on the side of a turret replacing a worn-out merlon or in their workshop carving a new head-stop for a window arch.
 If you would like to see our team in action, please click here (link to action shots of the team) to view our photo gallery.

 Curious to know what a head-stop or merlon is?
-You can book a tour to the works yard so you can see the masons in action click here (link to bookings).
+During normal operating times, you can book a tour to the works yard so you can see the masons in action.

 For over twenty years Darren Steele, our Master Mason and Works Manager, has endeavoured to care for the building and has devoted his efforts into the training of Apprentice Stonemasons.
 This was recognised in 2015 when he was only one of five in the country to be awarded the Master Craftsman's Certificate after being nominated by the Worshipful Company of Masons, one of the ancient Livery Companies of the City of London.